Use formatters to manipulate your variables

 .

-The number formatter allows you to format a number to up to 10 decimal places.
+The number formatter allows you to format a number’s decimals and decimal/thousand operators.

 What is the use case?